 “I Know What’s Going To Happen”

-“This Is the Worst Thing That Could Happen!”
+“The Worst Thing That Could Happen Happened!”

 “It’s Not That Important”

 Another distortion is minimizing positive things.
 Imagine this hypothetical scenario: Your boss calls you into their office to tell you how pleased they are with your performance, and they've decided to give you a promotion.
 You tell yourself you didn't do anything special except stay at the job long enough.
 Even though others want the promotion, you feel like it's meaningless, so you don't feel happy, excited, or optimistic.

 A cognitive therapist may help you recognize when you've accomplished something and how to congratulate yourself and feel grateful for what you have.